 Through the Economic Development District, Blackhawk Hills assists local governments and public entities in acquiring funds for a variety of community development and planning activities, including the construction of infrastructure for the enhancement and expansion of business and industry.
 In addition, the EDD helps develop and implement a regional Comprehensive Economic Development Strategy (CEDS) to improve job opportunities and quality of life for local communities.

-Blackhawk Hills RC&D was designated a not-for-profit regional planning commission and renamed Blackhawk Hills Regional Council in May 2012.
+Blackhawk Hills RC&D was designated a not-for-profit regional planning organization and renamed Blackhawk Hills Regional Council in May 2012.